 - During an interview, Jagrati Awasthi narrated her preparation pattern as,

 During Covid times, coaching centres were all closed, yet maintaining motivation at home was really crucial.
 Initially, I studied for 8 to 10 hours.
 Eventually, I increased it to 10 to 12 hours and about two months before the exam, I further pushed it to 12 to 14 hours.”

-- While preparing for the UPSC examinations during the Covid pandemic, Jagrati was also concerned about her physical as well as mental health, for which she also followed a fitness routine.
+- While preparing for the UPSC examination during the Covid pandemic, Jagrati was also concerned about her physical as well as mental health for which she also followed a fitness routine.

-- Jagrati Awasthi credits her success in the UPSC examinations to her parents and brother.
+- Jagrati Awasthi credits her success in the UPSC examination to her parents and brother.
 During an interview, she said,

 My parents didn’t watch TV for the past four years as firstly my parents wanted my brother to clear NEET and later for my studies.
 Even they used to talk over the phone outside the house and hardly used to share any personal news.
 My mother was a school teacher but she left her job for helping us in studies.”